Elephantastic Vegan

 Notes

-Storage: Let the vegan bacon bits cool off, then you can put tem in an air-tight container and keep them in the fridge for up to 3 days.
+Storage: Let the vegan bacon bits cool off, then you can put them in an air-tight container and keep them in the fridge for up to 3 days.
+You can always pop them back in the pan to get them crispy again.

 Nutrition